 Scotland may be bracing in February but keeping warm in a Scottish pub with a wee dram of whisky is a wonderful way to get closer to your partner.

 If you are Harry Potter fans then exploring the city where J K Rowling penned her books might be just what you are looking for.
 Visit Victoria Street, the inspiration for Diagon Alley, spot familiar names in a unique graveyard and wander around Princes Gardens with views of Edinburgh Castle.
+Read more about finding Harry Potter sites in Edinburgh.

 Take a walk to Calton Hill for beautiful views of the city, or up to Arthur’s Seat for an invigorating hike with even better views.
 Back in the city, take a food tour, a whisky tasting or visit a gin distillery to learn more about Scottish food and drink, or visit the National Museum of Scotland to learn about Scottish history.
 The Palace of Holyrood House and The Royal Yacht Britannia are other options for your own Queen or King to get the royal treatment.

 Edinburgh Castle watches over the city, so you could explore inside or simply walk around the city, spotting unique views of the castle down narrow streets and romantic alleyways.
+What better way to spend a weekend in Edinburgh?

 Certainly one of, if not the most romantic city in Europe, Venice may be a cliché but there is no denying how beautiful the city is.

-Take a ride on a gondola or learn to row your own for a unique experience.
+Take a ride on a gondola or learn to how to row your own for a unique experience.
 Alternatively, how about making your own jewellery or painting your own carnival mask?
 There are plenty of museums in Venice to keep you and your partner occupied, and some incredible churches too.
 Explore the city on foot and head up to the rooftops for the best views in Venice to enjoy a romantic moment together.

 Although walking across the Rialto Bridge and Bridge of Sighs near St Mark’s Square are both essential things to do in Venice, make sure you take the time to get lost in the narrow streets away from the top tourist sights.
 The real romance of Venice is joy of finding your own quiet spot and enjoying the silence.